dnmfarrell/jp/README.md

 Because macros are lazily evaluated, they can recurse.
 This macro cons every stack item into an array on TOS:

-    jp .def .consall .do .count 1 .gt .if .do .swap .cons .col .done .done 1 2 3 [] .consall [
+    jp .def .consall .do .count 1 .gt .if .do .swap .cons .consall .done .done 1 2 3 [] .consall [
       1,
       2,